 - Cross-country comparisons of effectiveness of AML/CFT efforts

+For the Legal Department Internship: candidates must be within one or two years of completing an LLM or equivalent advanced degree in law and below the age of 32.
 While the selection process is highly competitive, candidates with diverse academic or cultural backgrounds are encouraged to apply.

 IMF interns receive:

-- round-trip economy class air travel to Washington, D.C. from their university; and
+- Round-trip economy class air travel to Washington, D.C. from their university; and

-- limited medical insurance coverage.
+- Limited medical insurance coverage.